glennklockwood/myhadoop/README.md

 instructions a user will need to connect to his or her newly spawned Hadoop cluster and begin using it.

-The idea behind myhadoop-bootstrap is that it can be preconfigured once by a systems administrator for the entire system, and all users will then be able to create Hadoop clusters with a single command.

-This script also contains the modifications necessary to use Hadoop with an IP over InfiniBand interface.

-The examples/ directory contains torque-bootstrap.qsub that illustrates how a user may use myhadoop-boostrap.sh in all supported batch environment.
+The examples/ directory contains bootstrap.qsub that illustrates how a user may use myhadoop-boostrap.sh in all supported batch environments.
 He or she simply has to submit this script and wait for "setenv.sourceme" to appear in his or her directory.
 Once it appears, he or she can "cat" the file and follow the instructions contained within to get to an environment where he or she can begin interacting with his or her cluster using the "hadoop" command.